gatheringhallstudios/MHWorldData/README.md

 ## How to build
 Make sure Python 3.6 or greater is installed on your system, and pipenv is installed (`pip install pipenv`).
 Afterwards, you can install all dependencies by running `pipenv install`.

-Afterwards, run `pipenv run build.py` in a terminal to generate an mhw.sql file.
+Afterwards, run `pipenv run python build.py` in a terminal to generate an mhw.sql file.
+Alternatively, run `pipenv shell` and then run `python build.py`.

 You can run the tests by executing `pipenv run pytest tests`.